ha/doozerd/doc/proto.md

 see [Data Model][data].
 Briefly, doozer's store holds a tree structure of files identified by paths similar to paths in Unix, and performs only whole-file reads and writes, which are atomic.
-The store also records a *Compare-and-Set* (CAS) token with each write.
+The store also records the *revision* of each write.
-This token can be given to a subsequent write operation on the same file to assure that no intervening writes have happened.
+This number can be given to a subsequent write operation to ensure that no intervening writes have happened.

 ## Verbs